iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ## Introduction

+A person who is:

+* not a specialist in Linked Data per se,
-If professionals in software development or in other areas are to utilize Linked Data technology in their work they probably cannot be expected to dive deep into the depths of raw triples, which are not very suitable for human consumption.
+* but is attempting to leverage Linked Data as a tool for their work or hobby,

+— probably cannot be expected to dive deep into the depths of raw triples.
 Users would prefer to use tools capable of *visualizing* the raw triples, converting them into a form better suitable for human eye.

 That need is met with Linked Data visualization tools — software systems which present Linked Data as :material-view-list: lists, :material-table: tables, :material-chart-bar: charts, :material-map: maps, :material-file-tree: trees, :material-graph: graphs or any other form[^data-visualizations-periodic-table] of data visualization known to humanity.